Subscribe to our newsletter for FREE pet updates

 The researchers found that 89% of dogs who received CBD experienced a significant reduction (median change of 33%) in the frequency of seizures.
 The research team also noticed an important correlation between the degree of seizure reduction and the amount of CBD concentration in the dogs’ blood.

 In mild cases of canine seizure disorder, natural treatments plus a dietary change (more about this shortly) are often all that is needed to successfully manage the condition.
-For animals with frequent grand mal seizures, I typically create an integrative protocol of natural therapies and drug therapy.
+For animals with frequent grand mal seizures, having an integrative protocol of natural therapies and drug therapy is helpful.

-I always ask pet parents to keep a log of the dates, times and intensity of seizures.
+Pet parents should keep a log of the dates, times and intensity of seizures.
 Often there are links between seizures and a particular time of month or year.
-If we identify a cycle, we can develop a plan to control the episodes using the safest effective treatment options available.
+If a cycle is identified, you can develop a plan to control the episodes using the safest effective treatment options available.
 Animals with seizures should be titered, not automatically re-vaccinated.

 The Role of Diet in Seizure Disorders